What is HRT For Men? Your Guide to Hormone Replacement Therapy

 • Less anxiety and distress

-What Are the Potential Risks of Hormone Replacement Therapy?
+What are the Potential Risks of Hormone Replacement Therapy?

 The risks and side effects of testosterone therapy differ from person to person, and you may experience different side effects depending on your reasons for taking the drug.